What is Chapter 13?

 What is a wage deduction/order?

-You may choose to have your payment deducted from your pay check and mailed by your employer to the Trustee through a wage ordered deduction.
+You may choose to have your payment deducted from your paycheck and mailed by your employer to the Trustee through a wage ordered deduction.
 If you choose to have your payment deducted from your pay check, a Court order must be issued by your Bankruptcy Judge.
 Your employer is then required to mail your payment directly to the Trustee at the P.O.
-Box address.
+Box address in Memphis, TN where all Trustee payments are mailed.
 Your payments may be deducted weekly, bi-weekly, or monthly, depending on how you are paid.